saitamasahil/skyscraper/docs/PLATFORMS.md

 - `formats`: set of ROM file extensions which will be included in scraping if a ROM file is not provided explicitly via command line.

-!!! tip

 Since Skyscraper 3.13.0 you should maintain local changes to the `peas.json` in a separate file called `peas_local.json` alongside to the `peas.json`.
 The format is identical to the `peas.json`.
 Since Skyscraper 3.15 you can also maintain local changes to the `platforms_idmap.csv` in a separate file with a `_local` postfix.

+!!! tip "The order of precedence"

-Note the order of precedence: Any platform entry from `peas_local.json` with the same platform name as in `peas.json` overwrites the one from `peas.json`.
-The same applies for the platforms ID-mapping.
+    Any platform entry from `peas_local.json` with the same platform name as in `peas.json` overwrites the one from `peas.json`.
+The same applies for the platforms ID-mapping (see next section).

 !!! tip

-    If you need a specific folder name for a platform (on your setup or due to an EmulationStation theme) use a symbolic link (see `megadrive` (=folder) and `genesis` (=symlink) for example on RetroPie or `plus4` (=folder) and `c16` (=symlink)) instead of adding a new platform in the JSON file.
+    If you need a specific folder name for a platform (on your setup or due to an EmulationStation theme) use a symbolic link (for example `megadrive` (=folder) and `genesis` (=symlink) on RetroPie setups or another example: `plus4` (=folder) and `c16` (=symlink)) instead of duplicating the platform in the JSON file.

-### Exact platform mapping
+### File Two: Exact platform mapping

-The file `platforms_idmap.csv` defines exact platform id for the web API of the three before mentioned scraping sites.
-It is a CSV file which maps the platform handle (e.g. `megadrive`) to the respective platform id of the scraping sites:
+The second file is used for to instruct scrapers to lookup games by the numeric platform identifier the scraping site uses for queries.
+The file `platforms_idmap.csv` defines exact platform id for the web APIs of Screenscraper, MobyGames and the GamesDB.
+It is a CSV file which maps the platform handle (e.g. `megadrive`) to the respective platform id of the scraping site (selected with the CLI option `-s`):

 ```csv
 folder,screenscraper_id,mobygames_id,tgdb_id